 But what about marketing?
-True, a self-published author must do his own marketing and promotion.
-And for the most part, so does a traditionally published midlist author--unless he or she has the name recognition of Stephen King or J.K.
-Rowling.
+A self-published author must do his own marketing and promotion.
+And for the most part, so does a traditionally published midlist author--unless you have the name recognition of J.K.
+Rowling or Stephen King.
 This is where self-published authors have an advantage.

-During all the months of critiquing and social networking, a self-pubbed author has already built a network of relationships--real people she has connected with who went through the blood, sweat and tears of creating a full-length novel--people who have torn apart her work, and shared tears over a dead pet or attended an ice-skating event with.
+During all the months of critiquing and social networking, a self-pubbed author has already built a network of relationships--real people she has connected with who went through the blood, sweat and tears of creating a full-length novel, people who have torn apart her work, and shared tears over a dead pet or sipped coffee at a cafe, or attended an ice-skating event with.
 She has been sharing experiences, finding out what worked and what didn't work, and mostly what changed.
 Last year it was giveaways, this year it's Kindle Select and this month the thing to do is grouping Free days together for cross-promo.